Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Results and Discussion

 \paragraph{Trend Analysis of Approximation Ratio vs Hamiltonian Expressibility in the 4 Qubits Case}

-To better illustrate the relationship between Hamiltonian expressibility and average normalized approximation ratio, we report in Figures \ref{fig:HamExpr_vs_ar_HEIS_4} and \ref{fig:HamExpr_vs_ar_MaxCut_4} these two quantities for all 4-qubit circuits under ideal (noiseless) conditions, on a specific instance of the Heisenberg Superposition State class and of the MaxCut class respectively.
+To better illustrate the relationship between Hamiltonian expressibility and the average normalized approximation ratio, we report these two quantities for all 4-qubit circuits under ideal (noiseless) conditions in Figure~\ref{fig:HamExpr_vs_ar_HEIS_4} and Figure~\ref{fig:HamExpr_vs_ar_MaxCut_4}, for a specific instance of the Heisenberg Superposition State class and of the MaxCut class, respectively.
 Based on these sets of data, one per instance, the statistics of the correlation coefficients presented in Figure~\ref{fig:Correlations_4_Classes} are derived for each class.

-In the Heisenberg Superposition State case (Figure \ref{fig:HamExpr_vs_ar_HEIS_4}), a clear decreasing trend can be observed, as captured by the correlation coefficients.
+In the Heisenberg Superposition State case (Figure~\ref{fig:HamExpr_vs_ar_HEIS_4}), a clear decreasing trend can be observed, as captured by the Spearman correlation coefficient.
 It is evident that the more Hamiltonian-expressive circuits, those on the left side of the x-axis, achieve higher normalized approximation ratios compared to the less expressive ones on the right.

-Figure~\ref{fig:HamExpr_vs_ar_MaxCut_4} shows the results for an instance of the MaxCut problem and is useful to explain the discrepancy observed in basis-state or diagonal problems between the Spearman and Kendall Tau coefficients (which are close to zero or moderately positive) and the Pearson coefficient (which is weakly or moderately negative).
+Figure~\ref{fig:HamExpr_vs_ar_MaxCut_4} shows the results for an instance of the MaxCut problem and is useful to explain a discrepancy observed in basis state or diagonal problems between the Spearman and Kendall Tau coefficients (which are close to zero or moderately positive) and the Pearson coefficient (which is weakly or moderately negative, see Figure~\ref{fig:Correlations_HamExpr_Pears_KT} in Appendix~\ref{app:Pearson_KT}).

 Indeed, in the full plot on the left, we clearly see a strong outlier in the lower-right corner: a circuit with relatively low Hamiltonian expressibility and very low approximation ratio.
 This outlier heavily influences the Pearson coefficient, which is sensitive to such points.
 However, the zoomed-in plot on the right shows that most data points follow a mild increasing trend, suggesting a positive monotonic relationship.
 This supports the interpretation given by the Spearman coefficient and shows that the Pearson coefficient is misleading in this case.
-We observed similar behaviour in other diagonal or basis-state problem instances, reinforcing the conclusion that the Pearson coefficient is less useful in such settings.
+We observed similar behaviour in other diagonal or basis state problem instances, reinforcing the conclusion that the Pearson coefficient is less useful in such settings.

 \paragraph{Correlation Coefficients in the 8-Qubit Case}